keyvankhademi/cosc-499-team-ex/README.md

 We have decided that this repository will be a demonstration of several sorting algorithms for sorting numbers.

 We will demonstrate several different sorting algorithms, with each member opening their own PR and demonstrating their own sorting algorithm.

-Each Algorithm will also have it's own unit tests to ensure correctness.
+Each team member will write tests for their own algorithm to ensure correctness.

 ## Task List (Replicated on GitHub)